rabbanilham/SwipeToWatch/README.md

 ## Known Issues

 1. Using the Ultra HD playback quality hurts performance by a lot.
 Workaround: use the HD or SD playback quality.
-2. On some rare occasions, the video playback slider behaves incorrectly.
-Workaround: restart the app.
+2. ~~On some rare occasions, the video playback slider behaves incorrectly.
+Workaround: restart the app.~~ Fixed.

 ---